phil-r/want-to-build/README.md

 ### To remember

-Evereday photo diary.
+Everyday photo diary.
 Works for just one(but very important) person right now.

 ### Sneak peek

 App where you can exchnage photos with a stranger.
-You can keep a this photo dialogue until somebody stops to reply.
+You can keep this photo dialogue until somebody stops to reply.

 ### [Macaque](https://github.com/phil-r/macaque)
 > also known as `lodhommey`